 Identifying resting or turn around time

-Viewing your activity on the web version of Strava is the easiest way to analyze your segment efforts.
+Viewing your activity on strava.com is the easiest way to analyze your segment efforts.
 Click on a segment from the list and select 'Analyze' (highlighted below) from the expanded segment view.

 If there is resting time included in your segment effort, you will see your speed flatline (likely around 0 miles or km per hour as shown below) for an extended period of time.

 Turnaround time is a bit harder to identify because you are still moving.
-You can look at the map to see what chunk of your ride was timed for that segment.
+You can look at the map to see what chunk of your ride was timed for that segment (highlighted in blue.)
 In the example below, the path timed for the segment effort is highlighted in blue and you can see where the athlete turned around before the segment started:

 Why is resting time sometimes included in segment efforts?